zengf15/Lab6b/lab-06b.md

-A study conducted of Whickham, England recorded participants’ age, smoking status at baseline, and then 20 years later recorded their health outcome. - observational data - three variables: outcome (alive or dead), smoker (yes or no), age - smokers might die at a younger age than nonsmokers
+A study conducted of Whickham, England recorded participants’ age, smoking status at baseline, and then 20 years later recorded their health outcome.

+We can see that the observational dataset has three variables: outcome (alive or dead), smoker (yes or no), age.
+We might expect to see that smokers die at a younger age than nonsmokers.

 ``` r
 head(Whickham)